changeworld/azure-docs.ja-jp/articles/storsimple/storsimple-monitor-hardware-status.md

 <properties
-   pageTitle="StorSimple のハードウェア コンポーネントと状態 | Microsoft Azure"
-   description="StorSimple Manager サービスを使用して StorSimple デバイスのハードウェア コンポーネントを監視する方法について説明します。" services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="StorSimple hardware components and status | Microsoft Azure" description="Learn how to monitor the hardware components of your StorSimple device through the StorSimple Manager service." services="storsimple" documentationCenter="" authors="alkohli"